-When an LTPAC organization requires litigation support, it is likely that their IT Solutions Provider will be called on to assist with the collection, preservation and delivery of electronically stored information (ESI) whenever electronic data is referenced in a legal matter or investigation.
+When a senior living organization requires litigation support, it is likely that their IT Solutions Provider will be called on to assist with the collection, preservation and delivery of electronically stored information (ESI) whenever electronic data is referenced in a legal matter or investigation.

 When litigation is pending, the law imposes a duty upon the client to preserve all documents and records that pertain to the issues.
 Both organizations and individuals have a legal obligation to identify, preserve, collect and ultimately produce information related to the matter under discovery.
 A litigation hold directive supersedes a retention policy.
 With a mandate to preserve applicable ESI, the client and their IT Solutions Provider must then work in tandem to ensure an appropriate legal hold is implemented and enforced.

 By utilizing the technical prowess of knowledgeable IT staff who also have the backing of comprehensive eDiscovery applications like Symantec’s Clearwell eDiscovery Platform, a client will be ready to address all stages of legal discovery to ensure full compliance with a litigation hold directive.

 Email Retention Policies

 Not knowing how long to keep ESI, including messaging, can lead to confusion and indecision.
 Not having a policy which dictates the terms of expiration of ESI can also put an organization at risk.

 Drafting and maintaining a sound and defensible retention policy for all ESI is key to a successful outcome in a litigation dispute.